 Click here for an index to the deeds for 25-27 Massachusetts Avenue, and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.

-Seth Baker sold all three buildings soon after they were completed: 25-27 Massachusetts Avenue in July of 1891, and 491 Beacon and 495-497 Beacon in October of 1891.
+Seth Baker sold all three buildings as they were being completed: 495-497 Beacon in October of 1890, 25-27 Massachusetts Avenue in July of 1891, and 491 Beacon in October of 1891.
 The deeds included a three and one-half foot wide easement across the rear 495-497 Beacon and a six foot wide easement across the rear of 25-27 Massachusetts Avenue, connecting to the passageways leading to the alley.